 3. Take phone out of the case for a thorough cleaning- or for a daily cleaning, clean the case and the phone with the phone in the case

-4. I’m cleaning my phone with the diluted Clorox solution once a day.
+4. I’m cleaning my phone once a day with a sterile alcohol wipe.
+You can use diluted Clorox too.

 - Wash Your Hands